When setting up a Macro-driven Meal Plan, the planner takes into account your dietary restrictions as well as your desired macros.

 Do you ever see a meal scheduled for you that you just aren’t that into?

 There are two kinds of notes you can add: a recurring note to automatically show up on your planner every week and a one-time note to show up only on the week you have selected.

-When you set up your meal plan, you initially select the default number of servings that you want to cook for each meal.
+When you set up your meal plan, you initially selected the default number of people you cook for when you are making each meal.

-During the initial set up of your meal planner, you selected a default number of servings.
+During the initial set up of your meal planner, you selected a default number of people that you cook for.

 Sometimes you may find that you have a meal plan that you want to use again in a week or so.

 Sometimes you may want to start your meal plan with a clean slate and choose your own meals.

 Once you’ve created the perfect meal plan for the week, you may want to save it to your computer or print it out for future reference.